vikingJason/5eVaultMain/content/4. World/NPCs/Brother Varras.md

 > ---
 >
 > _**Spellcasting.**_
-> Brother Vallas is a 7th-level spellcaster.
+> Brother Varras is a 7th-level spellcaster.
 His spellcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
 He has the following spells prepared:
 > **Cantrips (at will):** Guidance, Thaumaturgy, Minor Illusion
 > **1st level (4 slots):** Healing Word, Command
 > **2nd level (3 slots):** Calm Emotions, Hold Person
 > **3rd level (3 slots):** Bestow Curse, Counterspell
 > **4th level (1 slot):** Phantasmal Killer
 >
-> _**Dreamweaver (Recharge 5–6).**_ Vallas can cast _Dream_ without expending a spell slot.
+> _**Dreamweaver (Recharge 5–6).**_ Varras can cast _Dream_ without expending a spell slot.
 The dream’s content deals 3d6 psychic damage to the target per night they fail a Wisdom saving throw (DC 15).
 >
-> _**Corrupt Faith (Recharge 6).**_ As an action, Vallas can invoke Kalistyr’s power to force all creatures within 20 feet to make a Wisdom saving throw (DC 15).
+> _**Corrupt Faith (Recharge 6).**_ As an action, Varras can invoke Kalistyr’s power to force all creatures within 20 feet to make a Wisdom saving throw (DC 15).
 On a failure, they are Frightened for 1 minute and take 3d8 psychic damage.
 >
 > ### Actions
 >